Skip to content

 Supported architectures

-Currently, the Atlassian Docker images are built for the linux/amd64 target platform; we do not have other architectures on our roadmap at this point.
-However, the Dockerfiles and support tooling have now had all architecture-specific components removed, so if necessary it is possible to build images for any platform supported by Docker.
+Currently, Crowd container images are built for the linux/amd64 and linux/arm64 target platforms.
+The Dockerfiles and support tooling have now had all architecture-specific components removed, so if necessary it is possible to build images for any platform supported by OCI-compliant container runtimes.

 Building on the target architecture